grab/cocoapods-pod-merge/README.md

 #### has_dependencies!

-If you have a group of Pods that depend on each other, and you want merge them, add this flag into that group.
+If you have a group of Pods that depend on each other and you want merge them, add this flag into that group.

 ```ruby
 group 'SomePods'